lizadaly/windrift/README.md

 ## Works

-Win drift is designed to produce narratives that are informed by user selection and choice, similar to systems like Twine.
-In fact, a Windrift story may appear, in its final form, almost indistinguishable from a work authored in Twine.
+Windrift is designed to produce narratives that are informed by user selection and choice, similar to systems like Twine.
+A Windrift story may appear, in its final form, almost indistinguishable from a work authored in Twine.

 As an authoring environment, though, it has different goals: